 THRxEADS

-Chadia, Amari and Kaufman came up with this new century version of the traditional tool to encompass Transition, Home, Rx (medication), Education and eating, Activities, Drugs and Sexuality.
-The transition component considers those teens with chronic disease – such as diabetes or CF – that are coming to the end of their time in child-centred care.
+Chadia, Amari, and Kaufman devised this new-century version of the traditional tool to encompass Transition, Home, Rx (medication), Education and eating, Activities, Drugs, and Sexuality.
+The transition component considers teens with chronic diseases—such as diabetes or CF—who are coming to the end of their time in child-centred care.

 ASQ